 Upon acceptance to the Nursing Program, students are required to:

-- Open and maintain a CastleBranch account to meet all initial clinical requirements
+- Open and maintain a CastleBranch account when directed to meet all initial clinical

-(approx. $100), prior to registering for NUR 110, and annually there after which includes:
+requirements (approx. $100) annually there after which includes:

 - Student liability insurance (approx. $35).

 - Have a physical examination, which includes but is not limited to:

 - a test for tuberculosis done six months prior to entering the clinical component and annually thereafter.
 Students with a positive ppd will be required to have the Quantiferon Gold test for tuberculosis or a clear Chest x-ray.

 - Maintain current CPR certification until the completion of clinical nursing courses by passing American Heart Association BLS for Healthcare Provider.